UB-HU-Berlin/feed2tweet/README.md

 Feed2tweet automatically parses rss feeds, identifies new posts and posts them on Twitter.
 For the full documentation, [read it online](https://feed2tweet.readthedocs.org/en/latest/).

+If you would like, you can [support the development of this project on Liberapay](https://liberapay.com/carlchenet/).
+Alternatively you can donate cryptocurrencies:

+- BTC: 1BcdXCcLKN9PRpp6qw23FYkYuVp59dKZix
+- XMR: 4Cxwvw9V6yUehv832FWPTF7FSVuWjuBarFd17QP163uxMaFyoqwmDf1aiRtS5jWgCiRsi73yqedNJJ6V1La2joznUDzkmvBr6KKHT7Dvzj

 ### Quick Install

 * Install Feed2tweet from PyPI